wch/r-debug/README.md

 * `valgrind`
 * `R`: The current release version of R.
 * `RD`: The current development version of R (R-devel).
 This version is compiled without optimizations (`-O0`), so a debugger can be used to inspect the code as written, instead of an optimized version of the code which may be significantly different.
-* `RDvalgrind2`: R-devel compiled with valgrind level 2 instrumentation.
-This should be started with `RDvalgrind2 -d valgrind`.
+* `RDvalgrind`: R-devel compiled with valgrind level 2 instrumentation.
+This should be started with `RDvalgrind -d valgrind`.
 * `RDsan`: R-devel compiled with Address Sanitizer and Undefined Behavior Sanitizer.
 * `RDstrictbarrier`: R-devel compiled with `--enable-strict-barrier`.
 This can be used with `gctorture(TRUE)`, or `gctorture2(1, inhibit_release=TRUE)`.
 * `RDassertthread`: R-devel, with a patch that detects if memory management functions are called from the wrong thread.